garzj/ccna-dl/README.md

 ## Features

 - download the whole course contents
-- does _not_ work for carousels hiding content
+- clicks through carousels and stacks their contents
 - does _not_ work for videos

 ## Run this tool